TaalVerena/my-budget-buddy/README.md

 ### Existing Features

 #### Navigation Bar / Header
-- On mobiles the navigation bar consists of the logo and About & Contact button.
+- On mobiles the navigation bar consists of the logo and About & Contact link.
 The logo takes the user to the home page and the About & Contact button takes the user to the contact form.

     ![Header Mobile](README-media/header-mobile.png)
-- On larger devices, the layout changes expand the About & Contact link to balance out the header.
+- On larger devices, the the About & Contact link adjusts to balance out the header.
     ![Header Desktop](README-media/header-desktop.png)
+- The change from the Wireframe is that the information is split into the header and footer instead of having all of the icons and links in the footer.
+This was done to provide a better user experience and to make the website easier to navigate.

 #### Landing Page
 - The landing page offers a minimalistic layout including the header, cover text title, short description, "Let's Go" button and the footer.
-- The user is presented with instant feedback as to what the My Budget Buddy website is for, whilst keeping the layout minimal, giving a feel of ease.
+- The user is presented with instant feedback as to what the My Budget Buddy website is for, whilst keeping the layout minimal.
 - By clicking the "Let's Go" button, the user is presented with the first section of the income and budget modal.
 - The layout is the same on mobiles and larger devices, with the content adjusting slightly to cater for the device in use.
+- The change from the Wireframe includes the dark green header and footer instead of white to provide more of a contrast.
+The cover text title has also been changed to a more subtle light pink shadow to distinguish it from the modal titles.

     ![Landing Page Mobile](README-media/landing-mobile.png)